UnitedYash/UnitedYash/README.md

 # 💫 About Me:
-I am a first year student at University of Toronto<br>Feel free to reach out if you want to work on any projects together!
+I am a second year student at University of Toronto<br>Feel free to reach out if you want to work on any projects together!

 # 💻 Tech Stack: